 Adding already featured work on your website is a sure way to get work as the clients will then be ascertained of your credibility, work style, and techniques.

 I sell architecture better and more directly and more vividly than the architect does… The average architect is stupid.
 He doesn’t know how to sell.
 He’s not a merchandiser.
 He doesn’t know how to express his own image.
 He doesn’t know how to create a design of his image… And I do it.
 I’ve done it all my career over half a century, and it gets better.

 SEO and Social Media Strategies

-For getting work in the real world, you will have to use countless strategies and techniques apart from using your skills as an architecture photographer.
+To get work in the real world, you will have to use countless strategies and techniques apart from using your skills as an architecture photographer.
 Social media is one way to reach the masses and get clients.
 To make it work on social media, you also need at least a basic understanding of SEO.

 Keyword knowledge and instinct to set up relevant keywords are necessary when you get your work on the internet.
 Do not use keywords or phrases that stray far away from your area of expertise; more importantly, use your skills as keywords.
 Conduct searches on what phrases people use when they Google about anything related to your domain.
-Hence, knit the resulting phrases with your skills to make the perfect SEO friendly keywords.
+Hence, knit the resulting phrases with your skills to make the perfect SEO-friendly keywords.

 Post with the trends but twist them as per your taste and style.
 Interact with your audience.
 Also, be a consistent presence on social media to get your work noticed!